Google to step up investment in Finnish data center, sources say

-After an initial investment of 200 million euros ($275.65 million), it announced on August 12 an additional 150 million in spending.
+After an initial investment of 200 million euros, it announced on August 12 an additional 150 million in spending.

 Sources said the company plans to announce another round of investment in early November, although it was unclear how much it would be.
 A government official confirmed Prime Minister Jyrki Katinen would attend an event at Hamina on November 4.